 Drunk Driving Accidents and DUI Victims in St. Louis, Missouri

-According to the Missouri Highway Patrol, 280 people were killed, 1,140 were seriously injured DUI victims and 3,719 people sustained minor injuries in traffic accidents involving a drunk driver in 2009.
-In Illinois, 309 people died in alcohol-related crashes and more than 45,000 people were arrested for DUI in 2009, according to the Illinois Secretary of State .
+According to the Missouri Highway Patrol, 205 people were killed, 2,424 were seriously injured in alcohol related crashes and 3,480 people sustained minor injuries in traffic accidents involving a drunk driver in 2014.
+In Illinois during 2013 (most recent data), 991 people in crashes and about 39% (roughly 386) were alcohol-related crashes and more than 38,822 drivers were arrested for DUI in 2013, according to the Illinois Secretary of State .
 Nationwide, a third of all traffic fatalities in 2009 involved an alcohol-impaired driver, according to the National Highway Traffic Safety Administration.
 The DUI victims often are innocent people who had the misfortune of being hit by an impaired driver.

 A driver whose blood alcohol concentration is above the legal limit of .08 percent will be criminally prosecuted for driving while impaired in Missouri and Illinois.
 But DUI victims who are injured by an alcohol-impaired driver also can file a separate civil lawsuit to recover monetary compensation for injuries and damages in the accident from the drunk driver and their insurance company.